 “This is not some politically-arranged marriage in the 11th hour,” Joy says, “which may perhaps be the case for some other tickets.”

 Speaking to the DePaul Democrats Wednesday night, Joy tells the room that, like most people, he used to have a blackboard at the back of his head.
-It’s a metaphor: when it comes to life, he means, most of us have our every responsibility spelled out on a blackboard, crammed into the finite space of 24 hours in a day, seven hours in a week.
+It’s a metaphor: when it comes to life, he means, most of us have our every responsibility spelled out on a board, crammed into the finite space of 24 hours in a day, seven days in a week.

 “Chances are, your blackboard is all the way full,” Joy says.
 “But when you lose a child, everything comes off that blackboard.
 Everything.”